Jhonisnotreal/Jhonisnotreal/README.md

 ### Hi there 👋

 I'm Jhon, a data scientist 🚀💫✨ with a passion for deep learning and Linux.
-I thrive on new challenges and risky ventures, constantly seeking opportunities to expand my expertise.
+I thrive on new challenges and risky adventures, constantly seeking opportunities to expand my expertise.
 I'm particularly enthusiastic about statistical methods and complex algorithms 🤖💘.